homek2020/invest-tracker-2/backend/README.md

 ## Development server

-Start the API with hot reloading via [`tsx`](https://github.com/esbuild-kit/tsx):
+Start the API with hot reloading via [`ts-node-dev`](https://github.com/wclr/ts-node-dev):

 ```bash
 npm run dev
 ```

 The server listens on <http://localhost:3000> by default.
-Ensure the MongoDB environment variables are available so the application can connect on boot. `tsx` executes the TypeScript entrypoint directly in ES module mode, so no additional configuration is required for Node.js.
+Ensure the MongoDB environment variables are available so the application can connect on boot. `ts-node-dev` runs the TypeScript entrypoint using CommonJS modules, avoiding the ES module loader requirements that can cause issues on some environments.

 ## Production build